joelhawksley/identity/talks/2022-breaking-up-with-the-bundle/outline.md

 Intro
   We have some lofty goals ahead of us at GitHub
   We want GitHub to look and interact differently
-  It’s a liability to maintain over time.
-As design and engineering standards change over time, it’s difficult to update.
-  If you make a change and don't know if it broke something, it will break you, eventually.
-It keeps me up at night The cost of changing 4500 views - confidence
   Pit of failure
-  CI never fails for bad design - Visual regressions hard to detect Fragility vs. confidence
+  Fragility vs. confidence
   So how do we climb out of the pit?
   I'm going to share mostly things that didn't work